kimgoetzke/procedural-generation-2/README.md

 ## How to develop

-### Haven't looked at the codebase in a while or looking at it for the first time?
+### Looking at the codebase for the first time or haven't looked at it in a while?

 - Start with the `GenerationStage` enum in conjunction with the `world_generation_system` in `GenerationPlugin` which is driving the generation process